shreyasnikte/kesho-telegram-bot/README.md

 4. The audio stream of that video is extracted and played on the host computer.

 Supported Commands:
-- Play - Play _Title Name_ will play the youtube recommendation which matches _Title Song_
+- Play - Play _"Title Name"_ (without quotes) will play the youtube recommendation which matches _"Title Name"_
 - Pause - Pauses current audio playback
 - Stop - Stops the current song and removes it from the player